Project configuration¶

 - MAXJOBS

-Note that the environment-nocache list only exists so that we can control parameters such as make -j ${MAXJOBS}, allowing us to control the number of jobs for a given build without effecting the resulting cache key.
+the number of jobs for a given build without effecting the resulting

-Split rules
+Split rules¶

 The project wide split rules defaults can be specified here.